What is a water hammer?

 Sometimes it works.
-We can not leave it out from our guide.
+We can not leave it out of our guide.
 It works but it is not the best option.
 We speak from experience when we fitted a water hammer arrestor and didn’t work.
 It only works if the problem is not so bad.
-We are rather put an expansion vessel for a long term solution.
+We would rather put an expansion vessel for a long-term solution.

 5. Pipework is not secured

 This is the best option to start to fix the problem to reduce water hammer.
-Fit a pressure reducing valve on the main water supply pipe, before the water reaching the appliances.
-Don’t forget to also install a stopcock before and after the reducing valve just in case if you have to replace the valve in the future you can do it in 5 minutes.
+Fit a pressure-reducing valve on the main water, supply line and pipe, before the water reaches the appliances.
+Don’t forget to also install a stopcock before and after the reducing valve just in case you have to replace the valve in the future, you can do it in 5 minutes.
 While you doing this installation, you can also fit a limescale reducer.

 7. It can be the tap

 Old taps where you had to turn the handle two times before the water shut off it is less likely to cause a water hammer.
 It is because the water can drain from the system and slow down while you turn the tap off.
-Modern mixer tap turning off quickly and the water hitting the tap body making noises.
+Modern mixer tap turns off quickly and the water hits the tap body making noises.

 Your 15-year-old stop valve can also cause this noise.
-This can happen when the stop valve has loosened washers glands.
-The water flowing through the valve and rattling the handle.
+This can happen when the stop valve has loosened washer glands.
+The water flows through the valve and rattles the handle.

 Water wave?
 Have you heard about this?
-Your water tank in the loft starts to fill up, the ball valve is starting to closing.
-But sometimes the ball valve (what is controlling the water pressure) is closing, falling, opening-closing again.
-If you have only a plastic water tank the water will make waves and pushing up and down the ball valve and cause a water hammer.
+Your water tank in the loft starts to fill up, the ball valve is starting to close.
+But sometimes the ball valve (what is controlling the water pressure) closes, falls, and opens again.
+If you have only a plastic water tank the water will make waves and push up and down the pipe straps the ball valve and cause a water hammer.